zackp30/abgilpqt.github.io/index.html.md

 * Do not be racist, albeist, anti-ABGILPQT+, classist, racist, sexist, …
     * In case you don't agree with this, please leave this channel and [freenode until you agree their policies too.](http://freenode.net/policy.shtml#offtopic).
+* Don't log this channel publicly.
+* Please do not bring your own bots without permission.
+    * `Limnoria` is used for channel management and `horo` (which actually is normal irssi with LastFM script) have permission.

 ## Getting help